tychen742/dataSciencePy/computer-setup.md

 Issue `git --version` at terminal to check if git is installed.
 If not,
 1. go to [git-scm.com](https://git-scm.org), download and install git; or
 2. Depends on your operating system:
-   1. Linux: Debian/Ubuntu run `sudo apt install git` and for Fedora run `sudo yum install git`.
+   1. Linux: `sudo apt install git` for Debian/Ubuntu and `sudo yum install git` for Fedora.
    2. macOS: `brew install git` (install [Homebrew](https://brew.sh) first).
    3. Windows: use [Git for Windows](https://gitforwindows.org/).